11 March 2018, Sunday.

 Interesting view as we drove between the trees…

 The distance is slightly more than 100 KM.
-I thought it is going to be easy drive.
+I thought it was going to be easy drive.

-Shortly out of Napier, the terrain become rough and difficult.
+Shortly out of Napier, the terrain became rough and difficult.
 The stretch of 120 KM took me nearly 2 hours.

 At last, we set sight on Lake Taupo.

 Checked into Motel at Lake Taupo.
 A little worn out… refreshed by nice floral at the Motel premise.

 After a little break, we decided to head for Thermal Spa Park.